- Download our Moving to South Africa Guide (PDF)

-Another change introduced by the new visa laws is that only visa renewals or extensions can be done in South Africa – expats won't be able to change from, for example, a visitor's visa to a work visa, from within the country.
-To change to a new visa category, an expat would need to leave the country and submit the relevant application at a South African embassy.
+It's worth noting that only visa renewals or extensions can be done in South Africa – expats won't be able to change from, for example, a visitor's visa to a work visa from within the country.
+To change to a new visa category, an expat would need to return to their country of origin and submit the relevant application at a South African embassy.

 Expats planning to stay in South Africa for more than three months will need a temporary residence visa.
-This is sorted into different categories depending on what the applicant intends to do, such as moving to study, work or start their own business or receive medical treatment.
+This is sorted into different categories depending on what the applicant intends to do, such as moving to study, work, start their own business or receive medical treatment.
 Each type of temporary resident visa has its own specified period of validity.
 Work visas, for instance, are valid for up to a maximum of five years, while medical treatment visas are issued for six months at a time and are eligible for extension.

 Permanent residence permits for South Africa

-Expats wanting to stay for the long term often get a permanent residence visa for South Africa.
+Expats who want to stay long-term will need a permanent residence permit for South Africa.
 The application process varies according to what they want to do in the country.
 The first thing to determine is which category the application falls under.

-Though some permanent residence applications can be made on a stand-alone basis in theory, most immigrants get a temporary residence visa first.
+Though some permanent residence applications can be made on a standalone basis in theory, most expats get a temporary residence visa first.
 This is often because permanent residence applications can take a long time to be processed and granted.

 Benefits of permanent residency in South Africa

 One of the most obvious benefits of a permanent residence permit is the fact that it is valid for life if the holder abides by the permit's conditions.
-All other permits require renewal or re-application at some point.
-Permanent residents can also access local banking, get a local driver’s licence and sponsor qualifying relatives.
+All other permits in South Africa require renewal or re-application at some point.
+Permanent residents can also sponsor qualifying relatives.

 Permanent residence applications

-Permanent residence applications can be made both in South Africa and in the applicant's home country.
-But expats should get advice from an immigration agent because the process might cause applicants in South Africa to overstay on their current visa.
+Permanent residence applications can be made either in South Africa or in the applicant's country of origin, but expats should get advice from an immigration agent.
+The process takes several months and might cause applicants in South Africa to overstay on their current visas.

 Using a registered immigration practitioner

-Applicants can apply directly to a South African mission or through a South Africa visa application centre.
-But certain offices might not be easily accessible and getting advice is difficult.
+Applicants can apply directly to a South African mission or through a South African visa application centre.
+But certain offices might not be easily accessible, and getting advice is difficult.
 The process is often confusing, time-consuming and frustrating – South African Home Affairs is notorious for disorganisation and shifting standards.

-Applications aren't points-based, but assessed on a case-by-case basis.
+Applications aren't points-based but are assessed on a case-by-case basis.
 This policy creates a large grey area that's often best navigated with the knowledge that an immigration practitioner provides.